Diana W. Bianchi, M.D.

 Dr. Bianchi is recognized widely for her leadership roles.
 She spent 23 years at Tufts Medical Center, where she was the founding executive director of the Mother Infant Research Institute, as well as the Natalie V. Zucker Professor of Pediatrics, Obstetrics and Gynecology at Tufts University School of Medicine.
 Dr. Bianchi also was the vice chair for Pediatric Research at the Floating Hospital for Children, Boston.
 From 2011 through 2015, she served on the National Advisory Council of NICHD.
 She is currently editor-in-chief of the international journal Prenatal Diagnosis and is a past president of the International Society for Prenatal Diagnosis and the Perinatal Research Society.
 She is a former member of the Board of Directors of the American Society for Human Genetics and a former council member of both the Society for Pediatric Research and the American Pediatric Society.
 She was elected to membership in the National Academy of Medicine (formerly the Institute of Medicine) in 2013.

 Dr. Bianchi's laboratory seeks to advance understanding of fetal and placental biology through sequence analysis of nucleic acids that circulate within the pregnant woman's blood.
 The information acquired is used to improve counseling and prenatal care.
 The laboratory has a long-term commitment to developing prenatal treatments for Down syndrome.
-We hypothesize that giving safe and efficacious medications to pregnant women who are carrying fetuses diagnosed with trisomy 21 will reduce oxidative stress and inflammation, promote the production of new fetal nerve cells, and lead to improvement in brain growth, all of which will ultimately improve brain function, learning and memory after birth.
+They hypothesize that giving safe and efficacious medications to pregnant women who are carrying fetuses diagnosed with trisomy 21 will reduce oxidative stress and inflammation, promote the production of new fetal nerve cells, and lead to improvement in brain growth, all of which will ultimately improve brain function, learning and memory after birth.

 Noninvasive Prenatal Genomic Testing

 Since its incorporation into clinical care in the US in October 2011, analysis of circulating cell-free (cf) DNA in the plasma of pregnant women -- non-invasive prenatal testing (NIPT) - has revolutionized prenatal screening and diagnosis for fetal chromosome abnormalities.
-It is the largest and fastest growing assay in genomic medicine, and over six million tests have been performed globally as of late 2017.
+It is the largest and fastest growing assay in genomic medicine, and over ten million tests have been performed globally as of late 2019.
 Compared to the current biochemical standard serum screen, NIPT has better sensitivities, specificities, positive and negative predictive values, and significantly lower false positive rates (FPRs).
-Due to the improved screening test performance for the common autosomal aneuploidies, there has been up to a 70% decrease in the number of diagnostic procedures such as amniocentesis and chorionic villus sampling (CVS) performed in the United States, with an associated decrease in procedure-related miscarriages.
+Due to the improved screening test performance for the common autosomal aneuploidies, there has been around a 70% decrease in the number of diagnostic procedures such as amniocentesis and chorionic villus sampling (CVS) performed in the United States, with an associated decrease in procedure-related miscarriages.

 Minimal scientific evidence is currently available upon which to base professional practice guidelines following a positive NIPT screen that is discordant with the results of the recommended diagnostic follow-up procedure (amniocentesis or CVS).
 An increasing body of literature has demonstrated many potential biological reasons for discordance between NIPT results and the fetal karyotype.
 Chromosomal etiologies for these variances can be characterized broadly into two groups: feto-placental and maternal.
 They include confined placental or true fetal mosaicism, maternal autosomal or sex chromosome aneuploidies, and maternal copy number variants (CNVs).
-More recently it has been shown that maternal conditions, such as a prior solid organ transplant from a male donor or a disorder of sexual differentiation, can explain discordant sex chromosome NIPT results.
+More recently it has been shown that maternal conditions, such as a prior solid organ transplant from a male donor or a disorder of sexual differentiation, can explain some discordant sex chromosome NIPT results.

 Our laboratory hypothesizes that by collecting additional clinical information and sequencing the DNA in relevant biomaterials, we will be able to determine a biological explanation for the discordant results between the cell-free DNA in maternal blood and the diagnostic fetal karyotype.
 We have a particular interest in pregnant women whose DNA sequencing results demonstrate genome-wide imbalance, which suggests that there may be a clinically asymptomatic tumor that may or may not merit treatment.
+In 2019, in collaboration with the Women’s Malignancy Branch at the National Cancer Institute, we launched the IDENTIFY study (Incidental Detection of maternal Neoplasia Through non-Invasive cell-Free DNA analysis) at the NIH Clinical Center.
+The purpose of this study is to test the hypothesis that cell-free DNA sequencing acts as a liquid biopsy.
+We also aim to generate clinical evidence to inform which pregnant women need to be screened and treated for malignancy when there are (fetal) false positive or non-reportable sequencing results.

 The Prenatal Transcriptome as a Means of Developing Novel Therapies